Why it’s time to take a long, hard look at our Instagram etiquette

 It sounds so romantic.
 Waking at daybreak, stealing a boat, rowing out into the middle of the lake to watch the sunrise.
 And perhaps it would be, if they had been alone and a marriage proposal had ensued -- what a story to tell the grandkids.

-Instead, to the frustration of a quiet lineup of the 20 photographers who had dragged themselves from their beds before 5 am to capture long exposures of the lake at its most glassy and still, the pair were determined to stage their own sunrise Instagram photoshoot in the middle of the lake.
-I winced with a very British kind of shame as I recognized their braying English accents echo across the water, laughing at those idiots on the shoreline.
+Instead, to the frustration of a quiet lineup of 20 photographers who had dragged themselves from their beds before 5 a.m. to capture long exposures of the lake at its most glassy and still, the pair were determined to stage their own sunrise Instagram photo shoot in the middle of the lake.
+I winced with a very British kind of shame as their braying English accents echoed across the water, mocking those they saw as idiots on the shoreline.

-I usually struggle to put coherent thoughts together before my morning coffee, but I pondered from my vantage point on the lakeside why our idea of what is normal and acceptable behavior seems to fall apart as soon as we are doing things for Instagram.
-"Doing it for the 'gram" has become an almost universal, tongue-in-cheek way to excuse or explain away any sad, bad or mad thing we are doing for social media.
+I usually struggle to put coherent thoughts together before my morning coffee, but I pondered from my vantage point on the lakeside why our idea of what's normal and acceptable behavior seems to fall apart as soon as we're doing things for Instagram.
+"Doing it for the 'gram" has become an almost universal, tongue-in-cheek way to excuse or explain away any sad, bad or mad thing we're doing for social media.
 We invade people's privacy, we disrupt people's vacations, we break the law.

 It would be easy to blame Instagram as a platform, but let's not conflate our own failings with the failings of technology.
 Technology is imperfect and often deeply flawed, but to make it the scapegoat for all our bad or downright bizarre behavior would be disingenuous.
-Yes, Instagram has its problems, but the oftentimes reckless and selfish lengths we go to capture a photo?
+Yes, Instagram, owned by Facebook, has its problems, but the often reckless and selfish lengths we go to to capture a photo?
 That's all on us.

 A few weeks ago, 19-year-old Instagram model Katarina Zarutskie was bitten by a shark while on holiday with her boyfriend's family in the Bahamas.
-Zarutskie spotted the sharks in the water and quickly climbed into the water to grab a quick shot for Instagram.
+Zarutskie spotted the sharks in the water -- and joined them to grab a quick shot for Instagram.

 "From my previous knowledge from surfing and scuba diving, I know nurse sharks are usually very safe," she told the BBC.
 "I've seen countless photos of people with them on Instagram."